How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each flat, white, bevelled-edged tablet, marked "BN" breakline "10" on one side and "G" on the reverse contains 10 mg baclofen.
+Each flat, white, bevelled-edged tablet, marked "BN" breakline "10" on one side and "G" on the other contains 10 mg of baclofen.
 Nonmedicinal ingredients: anhydrous lactose, microcrystalline cellulose, dibasic calcium phosphate, sodium starch glycolate, colloidal silicon dioxide, and magnesium stearate.

-Each flat, white, bevelled-edged tablet, scored and marked "BN" and "20" on one side and "G" on the reverse contains 20 mg baclofen.
+Each flat, white, bevelled-edged tablet, scored and marked "BN" and "20" on one side and "G" on the other contains 20 mg of baclofen.
 Nonmedicinal ingredients: anhydrous lactose, microcrystalline cellulose, dibasic calcium phosphate, sodium starch glycolate, colloidal silicon dioxide, and magnesium stearate.